microsoft/GraphEngine/doc/TSL/tsl-basics.md

 }
 ```

-This cell type can be used to represent nodes of a simple directed
+This cell type can be used to represent the nodes of a simple directed
 graph.
 Each node in this graph has a _name_ and a list of _inlinks_
 and _outlinks_.

-What if the graph edges have additional data associated.
+What if the graph edges have additional data associated?
 Here is an example:

 ```C#
 struct MyEdge